tbranyen/site-content/posts/web-components-wish-list/post.md

 updated nodes and attributes are changed.
 This would make it highly suitable for pairing with a Custom Element that is reactive.

-## &#129310; Wish #3.5: Expose an `html` tagged template helper

-This tagged template helper would remove the tedious task of creating a `<template>` node, setting the `innerHTML`, provide a mapping for interpolated values, and then coming up with a new name to differentiate between the string template contents, and template instance.

-### &#9758; My Suggestion

-Introduce a tagged template helper to help create a template tag with contents from JavaScript with a few extra bells and whistles.

-{{'tagged-template.js'|render}}

 ## Putting it all together

-With these changes in place, porting a React Grid component to Web Components becomes significantly easier and much more powerful.
+With these changes in place, porting React components to Web Components becomes significantly easier and writing raw Web Components starts to match the declarative and reactive beauty of React.
 Significantly less plumbing occurs with this solution as well.
 Below you will find a full example using these changes to render a trivial Grid component.

 {{'together.html'|render}}